hetsko/raspios-anvil/README.md

-# Over-the-air RaspiOS
+# raspios-ota
-Also known as *stay-in-chair* RaspiOS, a simple commandline/python utility that is here to help you configure
-[Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-32-bit)
-images for a network-ready (**ssh-ready**) **first boot** so that there is no need to go looking for a spare keyboard and screen.
+Over-the-air RaspiOS, also known as *stay-in-chair* RaspiOS, is a commandline/python utility that is here to help you configure [Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-32-bit) images for a network-ready (**ssh-ready**) **first boot**.
+So that there is no need to go looking for a spare keyboard and screen or creating the "ssh" and "wpa_supplicant.conf" files by hand.
 Simply burn the customized image to a microSD, power up the Pi and connect via ssh straightaway.
 Requires `python>=3.7`.

 Main features:
 - enable SSH by default and...
-- ...pre-set a unique and secure password for the default user (instead of `raspberry`)
+- ...set a unique and secure password for the default user (instead of `raspberry`)
-- pre-configure WiFi credentials for wireless Pi-s
+- configure WiFi credentials for a wireless Pi

 To create the image, download an image of your choice from [here](https://downloads.raspberrypi.org/raspios_lite_armhf/images/),